NikolaiAndrov/FreeSpinsGame/README.md

 # Free Spins Game API
 A .NET 8 Web API for managing a promotional Free Spins Game.
+A player should subscribe to a campaign to be able to spin.
 Players can spin during a limited-time campaign with a maximum number of spins per day.
 This project demonstrates clean CRUD, business logic, concurrency handling, and unit testing.

 Players can spin a limited number of times per day per campaign.
 Tracks spin history with timestamps.